tesselode/tactile/readme.md

 - `button.released` is true if the button was just released this frame, false if not.

 ### Axis detectors

-__Note:__ by default, all axis detectors have a deadzone of 0.25, meaning that any inputs with a magnitude of less than 0.25 will be ignored.
-You can change this setting by setting the variable input.deadzone.

 `detector = input.addAnalogAxisDetector(axis, joystickNum)`